WPI-AIM/ambf_addon/README.md

 #### Notes:
 1. This plugin is only supported for **Blender 2.79**
+2. Simulation frame must be at 0 (box to the right of the start end frames)

 #### Known Issues:
 The **yaml** modules is usually not installed alongside Blenders python compiler, therefore, while trying to load the plugin, you may encounter an issue saying **No Module Names 'yaml'**.
 This procedure seems to resolve this issue.
 The answers on these forums can be used to resolve this issue.